ove/ove-asset-manager/docs/Install.md

 or download a release.

 The services have been tested on CPython 3.6 and PyPy3.6 v7.0.
 For better performance PyPy is recommended, but for convenience CPython can be also used.
-It is highly recommended to avoid Python if possible because of poor performance.

 A virtual environment can be created by executing: